parallella/parallella-examples/john/README.md

 $ sudo -E LD_LIBRARY_PATH=$LD_LIBRARY_PATH ./john -te -form=bcrypt-parallella
 ```

-## Zynq-7020
+### Zynq-7020

-Zynq bitstreams do not have Epiphany support.
+Note that the Zynq PL bitstreams do not have Epiphany support!

 For Zynq support:
 ```bash